microsoft/vscode-docs/docs/python/python-tutorial.md

 Select the blue **Continue** button on the toolbar again (or press F5) to run the program to completion.
 "Hello World" appears in the **Python Debug Console** if you switch back to it, and VS Code exits debugging mode once the program is complete.

-If you restart the debugger, the debugger again stops on the first breakpoint (or the first line if `stopOnEntry` is set to true, in which case the debugger stops before any code is run.)
+If you restart the debugger, the debugger again stops on the first breakpoint.

 To stop running a program before it's complete, use the red square stop button on the debug toolbar (`kb(workbench.action.debug.stop)`), or use the **Debug > Stop debugging** menu command.